EASEx/EASEx.github.io/docs/testing/create.md

 `* required`

-See [] for further explantion regarding actions.
+See [here](../concepts/actions) for further explantion regarding actions.

-You are free to decide how many actions you want but choosing a low amount of actions would have no effect on students, and choosing a large amount of actions can make it impossible to judge the performance of the system.

-We do not comment upon a recommended number of actions since it can vary largely depending upon user case.
-However you should try to ensure that there are enough actions for every rule.
+You are free to decide how many actions you want but choosing a low number of actions may not have the desired effect on students (e.g., one motivational prompt for an hour long problem-solving session), and choosing a high number of actions may disrupt students' learning experience and make it impossible to precisely judge what impacts student performance.
+Generally, you should try to ensure that there are enough actions for every rule.

 ## Rules

-Rules are literally `rules`  that decide when/why/how actions are triggered.
+As an instructor or course designer, you may configure rules that decide when, why and how actions are triggered.

-See [here](../concepts/rules) for a detailed description regarding rules.
+See [here](../concepts/rules) for further explantion regarding rules.

 ## Answers _(Optional)_

-If you want to automatically check student answers to determine that they fall into some school of thought or mentality, then you can do so using the NLU module.
-But you must provide some previous answers as well as their catergories for this feature to work.
+Finally, as an instructor or course designer, if you want to automatically check student explanation to determine whether they fall into certain reasoning clusters, you can do so using the NLU module.
+In order for this to work, you must provide already available student answers (e.g., from prior cohorts) as well as their predefined category labels.
+Accuracy of this module will strongly depend on this input.

-Answer checking happens through semantic similarity algorithms, and you can read more at [here](https://www.sbert.net/docs/usage/semantic_textual_similarity.html).
-Note that this is not 100% accurate, and you should not blindly trust the module and neither use it for autograding.
-Rather, this module can be used to trigger additional actions that can help you to point the students in right direction, and comes especially handy when students give the right numerical answer but provide a wrong explanation.
+Answer checking happens through semantic similarity algorithms, and you can read more it [here](https://www.sbert.net/docs/usage/semantic_textual_similarity.html).
+Please note that this module can be used to trigger additional actions that can point students in a particular direction in the problem-space.
+This can especially come handy when students give the right numerical answer (e.g., right multiple choice option or rank order) but provide a wrong or suboptimal explanation.